PacktPublishing/A-Developer-s-Essential-Guide-to-Docker-Compose/README.md

 He loves to give back to the developer community by contributing to open source projects such as InfluxDB, Spring Cloud GCP, and Alpakka and by blogging on various software topics.
 He is committed to continuous learning and is a holder of certifications such as CKA, CCDAK, PSM, CKAD, and PSO.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803234366">https://packt.link/free-ebook/9781803234366 </a> </p>